fork head

 When this analysis of Fkh regulation of SG1 and SG2 was undertaken, every potential direct binding site was sought within the SG1 and SG2 enhancers using data from three different studies, that revealed a seven bp core consensus Fkh-binding site.
 Although four such consensus sites were found within each enhancer, not all of the sites were bound by Fkh protein in vitro.
 Three sites showed strong binding, two sites showed moderate or weak (non-specific) binding and three sites were not bound at all.
 Subsequently, Takiya (2003) reported Fkh DNA binding to be strongly influenced by negative cooperativity among neighboring bases.
 The binding data from this study are consistent with those findings.
 The three strong Fkh-binding sites in the SG1 and SG2 enhancers matched the optimal sequences for binding determined by Takiya (2003) in all positions.
 The moderate Fkh-binding site had a C in position 11, which was shown to reduce binding affinity.
 The weak Fkh-binding site had an inhibitory T9A10 dinucleotide, and the three sites that did not bind Fkh at all each had an unfavorable A7T8 dinucleotide as well as nucleotides unfavorable for binding at positions 9 and/or 11.
 The demonstration that the Fkh-binding sites within both the SG2 and sage enhancers are required for their full level salivary gland expression indicates a direct correlation between in vitro studies and site occupancy in vivo; sites that function in vivo are bound by the Fkh protein in vitro.
 These studies of SG1 regulation, however, indicate that not all sites bound by Fkh protein in vitro are necessary in vivo, as SG1 reporter gene expression was unaltered when the Fkh sites were disrupted (Abrams, 2006).

 Functional analysis of SG1 and SG2 suggests a role for apical secretion in the maintenance of uniform open salivary gland tubes.
-This finding supports studies in the Drosophila trachea, demonstrating the importance of apical secretions during tracheal remodeling showed that two apical proteins, Piopio (Pio) and Dumpy (Dp), are required during secondary branch formation.
+This finding supports studies in the Drosophila trachea, demonstrating the importance of apical secretions during tracheal remodeling showed that two apical proteins, Piopio (Pio) and Dumpy (Dp)<.a>, are required during secondary branch formation.
 In this process, cells that are arrayed side-by-side in a multicellular tube rearrange to an end-to-end configuration to form unicellular tubes, while maintaining tube integrity with uniform lumenal space.
 In pio or dp mutants, tracheal cells detach from the main tracheal artery just as they complete their rearrangements to form unicellular tubes.
 It has been suggested that this occurs because the formation of the autocellular junctions of the unicellular tubes continues to completion instead of stopping at the point where the cells contact their proximal neighbors.
 It was further suggested that Pio and Dp contribute to an apical ECM that prevents reduction in lumen diameter as the secondary branches form.
 A role for an apical ECM in maintaining tube diameter has also been discovered in the multicellular tubes of the dorsal trunk.
 Genetic or pharmacological disruptions in chitin synthesis lead to regions of tube constriction and dilation.
 The existence has been demonstrated of a transient chitin network in the tracheal lumen that ensures that as the different segments of the dorsal trunk fuse to form a continuous tube, uniform tube diameter is maintained (Abrams, 2006 and references therein).

 These studies demonstrate a correlation between apical ECM volume/morphology and lumen size uniformity, even in tubes not undergoing extensive cell rearrangements.
 The phenotypes of SG1/SG2-deficient salivary glands suggest that the apical ECM has both a barrier function that prevents cells from contacting one another and closing the tube, as well as a scaffolding function that prevents lumenal dilation.
 Similar defects were observed with mutations in pasilla (ps), which encodes a splicing factor homologous to the mammalian proteins Nova1 and Nova2 (Seshaiah, 2001).
 At the TEM level, ps mutants exhibit a decrease in secreted lumenal content and a reduction in the number and size of apical secretory granules.
 Although, as a splicing factor, Pasilla must be acting indirectly to affect secretion levels, its phenotype demonstrates a direct correlation between secretory volume and lumen size uniformity, a correlation supported by the defects in SG1/SG2-deficient glands.
 As SG1 and SG2 encode enzymes that could modify proteins in apical secretions, their role in this process is likely to be more direct (Abrams, 2006).